aelshehawy/academic-kickstart_ash/content/blog/babaghanous/index.md

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
 title =""
-subtitle = "Food"
+subtitle = "Middle Eastern Food"

 # Order that this section will appear in.
-weight = 1.5
+weight = 0.7

 +++

-Replication Archive of the  Elshehawy Famous Baba Ghanoush recipe. بجد أحلى بابا غنوج!
+**Replication Archive of the  Elshehawy Famous Baba Ghanoush recipe. - بجد أحلى بابا غنوج!**

 - Cut Aubergine in half, drizzle some olive oil, and roast it on 200 C for 40 minutes.
 - Carve out the flesh and try to keep the skin of the aubergine in tact